Tikabali

 Tikabali is a small town in Kandhamal district, a central district of Odisha state in India.
 The town having an approximate population of more than 10,000 is known for Turmeric trading.
 As a business centre, its economy is boomed and boosted by A.M.C.S., a co-operative society helping tribal people getting value for their tribal collections.
 At present, AMCS is dead for more than seven years and the working of AMCS is affected due to that the local tribes are affected but some youths of Tikabali town are trying to once again starting the working of AMCS.
 River Pilasalunki flow aside the town providing water.
 One of the main attractive point of the town is Jagannath Temple, from where you can see the entire town around.

 Recently a tehsil office has been established by the revenue department of Odisha.
 The town holds a weekly market on every Friday.
 That day people from the nearby localities attend the weekly market.
 The weekly market is regulated by the R.M.C.
-(Regulating Marketing Committee).
+(Regulating Marketing Committee).Tikabali has two bus stand one is in the center of the village and predominantly that is for private buses and another one is near govt medical that's mainly for govt buses.

 A 30-bed Community Health Center is the only health centre for the highly Malaria-prone locality.
 People from near by blocks like chakapada, Udayagiri, Raikia use to depend on this hospital for its extraordinary services by the doctors and staffs.